 In addition to the lift tickets donated by the participating ski areas, the Cold is Cool Passport also includes a coupon for 20% off a helmet purchase and $15 off the purchase of $100 at over 50 participating ski shops.
 Some ski areas have also included coupons for equipment rental and free or discounted lessons.
 Coupons for free lift tickets in New Hampshire, Northwest Rockies, New York, Pennsylvania and Vermont are also included.

 Proof of 4th or 5th grade status is required.
 One page of a report card or progress report is sufficient.
 If the child is home schooled, the parent or guardian can include a note stating the child's grade equivalent.
 Please note!
-Put your child's name in the "Ship To" column if you are ordering online.
+Put your child's name and address in the "Ship To" column if you are ordering online.